City of Swan flooding

 Please note, the following closure is still in place as a result of the flooding:

 What is the City doing?

-The Committee includes key City staff as well as representatives from Government agencies such as the Department of Fire and Emergency Services, WA Police, the Department of Child Protection and Family Services and the Department of Agriculture and Food.
+The City formed a recovery committee to assess and address the damage as quickly as possible which includes key City staff as well as representatives from Government agencies such as the Department of Fire and Emergency Services, WA Police, the Department of Child Protection and Family Services and the Department of Agriculture and Food.

-The City's Mayor, Mick Wainwright has also declared the flooding an emergency, which will allow the City to internally assess and address any damage or clean-up as quickly and efficiently as possible.
+The City's Mayor, Mick Wainwright also declared the flooding an emergency, which has allowed the City to internally assess and address any damage or clean-up as quickly and efficiently as possible.

 What assistance is being provided?

 The Premier has declared the flooding a natural disaster.
 As a result affected businesses may be able to apply for Western Australia Natural Disaster Relief and Recovery Arrangements (WANDRRA) assistance.
 Please go to the Office of Emergency Management's website for more information.

 Any further damage to City assets or infrastructure should be reported to the City on 9267 9267.